chadmayfield/chadmayfield.github.io/_posts/2018-09-01-pulling-artifacts-from-nexus-in-less-than-25-lines-of-bash.md

 Checksum   : c1df66fcdeadbeefcafebabe1aa282bd4cbb52f3
 ```

 Easy right?
-The code for this post can be found here; [pull-nexus-artifact](https://github.com/chadmayfield/pull-nexus-artifact).
+The code for this post can be found here; [pull-nexus-artifact](https://github.com/chadmayfield/pull-nexus-artifact) or <a href="https://i.imgur.com/l5YzEIs.png">as an image</a>.

 ## Conclusion